bluurryy/bump-scope/README.md

 ## Motivation and History

 I was using bumpalo when I wanted to do some temporary allocation with the same bump allocator that I was also using to allocate longer lived objects.
 I did not find any crate that was basically just "bumpalo but with checkpoints" so I've decided to give it a shot myself.

 It surprised me to learn that bumpalo bumps downwards.
 I wasn't sure about bumping downwards because it loses the realloc fast path ([Always Bump Downwards](https://fitzgeraldnick.com/2019/11/01/always-bump-downwards.html)).
 I was also curious about the impact of minimum alignment so I made `UP` and `MIN_ALIGN` generic parameters.

 To be able to allocate slices from arbitrary iterators or `fmt::Arguments` I had to implement my own `Vec` and `String`.
 (The `Vec` from `allocator_api2` would have worked, but the generated code wasn't great.)
 Comparing `alloc_iter` for an upwards and downwards bumping allocator is not really fair because of the different realloc behavior.
 So I implemented `alloc_iter_rev` and a `VecRev` that would push elements to the start instead of the end.
 A `VecRev` can be grown and shrunk in place when downwards bumping just as a `Vec` can be grown and shrunk in place when upwards allocating.

 The conclusion I've come to by writing this library is that bumping downwards and having a minimum alignment makes very little difference.
 Just look at [the benchmarks](crates/callgrind-benches/README.md).
 If you make any use of `alloc_iter`, `alloc_fmt` or growable collections then the more favorable realloc behavior of upwards bumping will likely save you more than the few instructions from bumping downwards.
-In any case this library will keep those generic parameters, if only to let you see their effect for yourself.

 ## License